oprokhorov/rsschool-devops-course-tasks/docs/task_1.md

 ## 2. Create IAM User and Configure MFA
 Go to IAM > Users > Create user > **RSSchoolTerraform** > Next > Create user.
 We will use it for terraform running on our laptop

-Click **RSSchoolTerraform** user > Security credentials > Multi-factor authentication (MFA) > Assing MFA devide > specify MFA device name (how it would be called on your authenticator app) > Authenticator app > Show QR code > Scan it with Google > enter two consecutive codes to fields below > click add MFA
+Click **RSSchoolTerraform** user > Security credentials > Multi-factor authentication (MFA) > Assing MFA devide > specify MFA device name (how it would be called on your authenticator app) > Authenticator app > Show QR code > Scan it with Google Authenticator > Enter two consecutive codes from Google Authenticator to the fields below > Click add MFA

-Click **RSSchoolTerraform** user > Access keys > create access key
+Click **RSSchoolTerraform** user > Access keys > create access key and secret key

 ## 3. Configure AWS CLI
-Create access key & secret and and configure aws cli to use these credentials on your laptop:
+Use access key and secret key to configure aws cli to use these credentials on your laptop:
 ```bash
 aws configure
 ```